-Interactive Brokers holds the cleaner structural position, with stability as the main driver and profitability adding further support.
-VZ still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Interactive Brokers holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 On the market side, Interactive Brokers is in better shape — its trend is intact while VZ's trend has broken down.
 That puts structure and market broadly in agreement — Interactive Brokers's lead looks more confirmed than conflicted.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.